bibots101/Cervify/README.md

 # Cervify

-Cervify is a multi-module computer-aided diagnosis platform for cervical cancer analysis.
+Cervify is a computer-aided diagnosis platform for cervical cancer analysis.
+It combines a FastAPI backend, a React web frontend, and an Electron desktop application into a single end-to-end system for image upload, automated analysis, progress tracking, and result review.

 The repository is organized into three independent deliverables that work together as one product:

 - [Backend](Backend/README.md) - FastAPI service that handles authentication, image upload, encrypted storage, prediction orchestration, and history persistence.
 - [Frontend](Frontend/README.md) - React + Vite web application for user sign-in, image submission, live progress tracking, and results viewing.